Create a stacked bar chart

 • Click "Save" to save the report

-• If you open this chart in the future, it will be updated to reflect newly added data.
-So if you need to keep the report that reflects the current data, you must export it.
+• If you open this chart in the future, it will be automatically updated to reflect the newly added data.
+Therefore, if you wish to keep the report that reflects the current data, you need to export it.

 In the configuration panel of the stacked bar chart, you will see the following parameters: